renatodelgaudio/namada/documentation/specs/src/economics/proof-of-stake/cubic-slashing.md

     voting_power: u64,
 }

-// Generic slash object with the misbehaving validator, infraction type, and some unique identifier struct Slash {
+// Generic slash object with the misbehaving validator and infraction type struct Slash {
     validator: Validator,
     infraction_type: Infraction,
-    id: u64,
 }

 // Calculate a vector of final slash rates for each slash in the current epoch